 1. Restoring a sense of self-esteem and confidence;

-3. Relieving pain, numbness and stiffness in back and shoulder
+3. Relieving pain and stiffness in back and shoulder areas.

-A series of breast prostheses and pocket mastectomy bras are available at Hong Kong Integrated Oncology Centre for patients in need.
-You can arrange with us professional fitters recognized by American Breast Care to undergo mastectomy fitting and select the product that most suits your needs.
-For enquiries, please message us or call us +852 6468 5836.
+Breast prostheses and post-mastectomy bras are now available at Hong Kong Integrated Oncology Centre.
+You can meet with our professional fitters recognised by American Breast Care for fitting and product enquiries.
+Get in touch at +852 6468 5836.

 - Macmillan/YouGov online survey of 2,067 people living with cancer in the UK.
 Fieldwork conducted 23 June – 6th July 2017.

 - Heidari M, Ghodusi M. The Relationship between Body Esteem and Hope and Mental Health in Breast Cancer Patients after Mastectomy.
 Indian J Palliat Care.
 2015;21(2):198-202.